MHCommunity/mousehunt-improved/docs/favorite-setups.md

 The "Favorite Setups" button will also show the current setup name if you have it equipped.

+## Options

+- **Include mobile favorites**: Also show the favorites saved in the mobile app.
+- **Highlight setups for current location at the top**: Shows setups saved for your current location first.
+(Enabled by default)
+- **Use generated names for setups**: Names new setups based on their components and location via an AI model.
+(Enabled by default)

 > [!TIP]
 > If you're looking for more features for favorite setups, check out the [Favorite Setups+](https://greasyfork.org/en/scripts/443164-mousehunt-favorite-setups) userscript.